Measurement & Evaluation

 The contribution of Scotland’s historic environment is monitored through the National Performance Framework.
 The national indicator: improve the state of Scotland’s sites, is measured by the percentage of pre-1919 dwellings classified as having disrepair to critical elements.
 This measure was introduced in April 2017 following research undertaken by BEFS with stakeholders that resulted in a recommendation to the Scottish Government.

-During 2014 – 2016 BEFS convened two working groups to develop a framework of strategic outcomes with associated indicators.
-Further information is available on the Measuring Success resource page.
+During 2014 – 2016 BEFS convened two working groups to develop a framework of strategic outcomes with associated indicators of the previous strategy for Scotland’s historic environment, Our Place in Time (OPiT).